stootaghaj/Demi/README.md

 This repo contains the code to train and test the frame-level DEMI.
 The code will be updated by mid September 2020.
 Please report any problem you faced or suggestion you have to improve the code.

+# Note: The model will be updated by end januart 2021.

 ## How to Use
 In order to run the code there are two options:
 - Test the model on a video, which only the model (path together with name), video path, video name and test type (select video) must be specified.
 To do so, you can run it as follow: